mhenke/content/files/en-us/learn_web_development/core/frameworks_libraries/svelte_getting_started/index.md

 Whenever the button is clicked, Svelte executes the `onclick()` function, which in turn updates the value of the `name` state variable.
 Since `name` was declared with `$state`, Svelte automatically updates the DOM whenever its value changes.

 > [!NOTE]
+> > [!NOTE]
-> Since event handlers are just properties, you can use the normal shorthand syntax though when using a named event handler function it’s usually better to use a more descriptive name.
+> In Svelte 5, event handlers are treated as standard properties.
+While you can use shorthand property syntax like `{onclick}`, consider using more descriptive function names for better code readability.
+For example, `handleClick` or `toggleName` would be more descriptive than just`onclick`.

 ## Inspecting main.js: the entry point of our app